chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/helper-functions/index.md

 #### Get and Set

-For some object, you can "set" a parameter, or "get" information about an element on the page.

-By typing "get" or "set", you will also get a list of relevant functions.
+For certain objects, you can "set" a parameter or "get" information about an element on the page.
+When you type "get" or "set", a list of relevant functions will appear.

 ![appscreen](get.png)